Chronicle Health

 What remains is the clinical content: appointment dates, diagnoses, test results, medications, and clinical correspondence.
 This is pseudonymised data - it retains medical utility while removing the information that directly identifies you.

-The removal process runs in two stages (PDF-level and text-level) as a defence-in-depth measure.
+The removal process runs in two independent stages as a defence-in-depth measure.
 Medical details and event dates are retained because they are essential for producing a useful health record.

 Pseudonymised data is not the same as anonymised data.
 Your medical history is inherently unique to you, and a sufficiently motivated person could theoretically re-identify you from clinical details alone.
 The pseudonymisation reduces risk; it does not eliminate it entirely.

-AI-assisted processing (primarily transcription of handwritten clinical notes) uses AWS Bedrock in the London (eu-west-2) region.
+AI-assisted processing (primarily transcription of handwritten clinical notes) uses AWS in the London region.

-• Zero data retention: Prompts and responses are not stored, logged, or used for model training by AWS or the model provider (Anthropic).
-This is configured at account level and verified against AWS contractual terms (Service Terms section 50)
+• Zero data retention: Prompts and responses are not stored, logged, or used for model training by AWS or the underlying model provider

-• EU-only processing: IAM policies enforce that all AI requests are routed to EU regions only.
+• EU-only processing: Our technical policies enforce that all AI requests are routed to EU regions only.
 Non-EU requests are rejected at the AWS API level.
-This is enforced at two independent layers (IAM permissions boundary and application configuration) as a defence-in-depth measure
+This is enforced at two independent layers as a defence-in-depth measure

 • No international transfers: Your data does not leave the UK and EU during AI processing